satorchi/pystudio/assignment-methods.md

 wait time between subsequent commands to QubicStudio

 ### assign_observer(observer)
-assign the name of the observer which will appear in the [[make_iv_report|final report]].
+assign the name of the observer which will appear in the [final report](test-report).
 The default value is "LaboMM"

 ### assign_ip(ip)
 IP address of the QUBIC Local Control Computer (running QubicStudio)